In line with the White House’s Digital Government Strategy, we’re making our code and data more open.

 APIs and Data Feeds for the Public

-Jobs API—Taps into a list of current jobs openings in federal agencies.
-Jobs are searchable by keyword, location, agency, schedule, or any combination of these.
+USAJOBS API—Taps into a list of current job openings in federal agencies.
+The Search.gov Jobs API has been deprecated.

 Source Code (Public Github Repositories)